edmcouncil/rdf-toolkit/README.md

 ##### Windows

 1. Open a Command Shell by going to the Start menu and type `cmd.exe`.
 2. Ensure that Java is installed by typing `java -version` on the command line.
-The Java version should be at least 1.7 (i.e. Java 7).
+The Java version should be at least 11.
 3. Then launch the rdf-toolkit's help function as follows:
 ```
 java -jar rdf-toolkit.jar --help